Space Spiral

 Space Spiral was a gyro tower built by Willy Bühler Space Towers of Berne, Switzerland, with a double-decker cabin provided by Von Roll.
 It was located at Cedar Point in Sandusky, Ohio, near the front of the park, next to Disaster Transport.
 It opened in 1965 and closed on August 14, 2012, to make room for GateKeeper.
 It was demolished on September 12, 2012.
 On its opening year, it was the fourth of its kind to be built.

 Ride experience

 Space Spiral gave riders a 360-degree view of the surrounding area.
 It featured a distinctive two-level cabin, found only on a few early models.
 However, the second level wasn't used in the ride's later years.
 The height of the tower was 330 ft, however riders only reached a height of 285 ft.
-It was the tallest ride in the park for decades until defunct Top Thrill Dragster opened in 2003.
+It was the tallest ride in the park for decades until Top Thrill Dragster opened in 2003.